michal-finixio/exit-intent/README.md

   - enabled by default, to disable set `enableOnInactivityMobile` to `false`
   - inactive time specified with `showAfterInactiveSecondsMobile` (default 40 seconds)
 - triggers after window loses focus
-  - disabled by default, to enable set `enableOnBlurMobile` to `true`
+  - enabled by default, to enable set `enableOnBlurMobile` to `false`
   - uses `blue` event
 - triggers after user scrolls to the bottom of the page
-  - disabled by default, to enable set `enableOnScrollBottomMobile` to `true`
+  - enabled automatically from height specified by `enableOnScrollBottomMobile` param
+  - default `enableOnScrollBottomMobile` value is set to 2500 - to disable, pass `0` or `undefined`
   - uses `scroll` event
 - triggers after user scrolls fast to the top of the page (address bar)
+  - enabled automatically from height specified by `enableOnFastScrollTopMobile` param
+  - default `enableOnFastScrollTopMobile` value is set to 2500 - to disable, pass `0` or `undefined`
   - disabled by default, to enable set `enableOnFastScrollTopMobile` to `true`
   - triggers, after user scrolls towards address bar from beyond `scrollTopStartingArticleDepth` point and reaches top of the article within `scrollTopSecondsToScroll` seconds